 Evidence of these challenges typically comes from surveys and interviews with affected workers, documenting the reasons why many do not take legal action, or expert analysis of legal processes and their likely limitations.
 A valuable body of research has explored the many and complex reasons why underpaid workers often do not pursue a remedy.
 Many of these reasons are connected to the vulnerabilities of groups of workers who are more likely to experience underpayment, particularly migrant workers (including international students).
-In light of this evidence, reforms are often recommended to improve claims procedures and costs rules thought to negatively affect the ability of underpaid workers to achieve wage recovery (see eg Chaudri & Boucher, 2021).
+In light of this evidence, reforms are often recommended to improve claims procedures and costs rules thought to negatively affect the ability of underpaid workers 2021).

-There is little research evidence about what happens when underpaid workers pursue a remedy with ter understanding of the profile, service use and outcomes of this group is important for improving the delivery of legal services, informing reform recommendations and improving access to justice for underpaid workers.
+There is little research evidence about what happens when underpaid workers pursue a remedy with the assistance of a community legal service.
+Better understanding of the profile, service use and outcomes of this group is important for improving the delivery of legal services, informing reform recommendations and improving access to justice for underpaid workers.